 - 35 hours of project management training

-Curriculum of the Examination
+The Curriculum of the Examination

-The Procedure of Exam
+The Procedure for the Exam

-- Moderately Proficient
+- Proficient, Moderately

 - Below Proficient